DecipherNow/workshops/training/4. Grey Matter Configuration/Grey Matter Configuration Training.md

 Save and quit again.
 Give the new configuration a few minutes to take effect.

 To test the new policies, we can hit `https://{your-ec2-public-ip}:{port}/services/fibonacci/1.0/` in the browser and we should see `Alive` once the RBAC filter has taken affect.
-This is because we are making a `GET` request to the service.
+This is because we are making a `GET` request to the service with our certificate user_dn, `CN=quickstart,OU=Engineering,O=Decipher Technology Studios,=Alexandria,=Virginia,C=US`.
 Now, try the following:

 ```diff
 # 1)